 C8.
-Academic Discipline
+Academic Progress Monitoring and Support

-The Academic Disciplinary process outlined below is intended to be followed in cases where a student is deemed to be in breach of their academic obligations including being in "good academic standing" as defined above.
-The purpose of all procedures of academic discipline is to identify as early as possible when a student is not working to the best of their ability, to help the student to do so and to conclude their course successfully.
-[Except as provided below], matters of academic discipline will be kept separate from disciplinary action for other forms of misbehaviour, which will not be referred to in any document or discussion dealing with academic discipline.
-The steps of the academic disciplinary procedures are explained below and are designed to be transparent and to give every opportunity for students to explain any special circumstances that should be taken into account in reviewing their situation.
-All tutors wish to ensure that their students make the best use of their time at Somerville and obtain a qualification that was worth the time invested in it by the student; so long as students do this and work to the best of their ability, they will not be affected by the terms of the academic discipline procedure.
+The Academic Progress Support process outlined below is intended to be followed in cases where a student is not fulfilling their academic obligations or otherwise failing to make the academic progress expected of them including being in "good academic standing" as defined above.
+The purpose of all procedures of academic progress support is to identify as early as possible when a student is not progressing satisfactorily, to help the student to do so and to conclude their course successfully.
+It is important to be clear that it is in every student's best interests to be fully aware of their academic position and to be given every help and encouragement to achieve their academic potential.
+The academic progress monitoring and support system is not designed solely to help students whose progress is unsatisfactory due to insufficient effort on their part.
+It should serve to support students that are not progressing academically as they should, whatever the cause for the deficit.

+[Except as provided below], matters of academic progress will be kept separate from disciplinary action for other forms of misbehaviour, which will not be referred to in any document or discussion dealing with unsatisfactory academic progress.
+The steps of the academic progress support procedures are explained below and are designed to be transparent and to give every opportunity for students to explain any special circumstances that should be taken into account in reviewing their situation.
+All tutors wish to ensure that their students make the best use of their time at Somerville and obtain a qualification that was worth the time invested in it by the student; so long as students do this and work to the best of their ability, they will not be subject to the formal stages of the academic progress support process.